zakimjz/zakimjz.github.io/pages/courses/mlib/assign5.rst

 groups to train on.
 Here PDBID is an optional parameter that specifies a test protein file in ProteinNet format containing only one protein.
-If this parameter is specified it is the protein for which you have to generate the 3D coords and the visulaize it. **I will specify a specific protein for structure generation soon.**
+If this parameter is specified it is the protein for which you have to generate the 3D coords and the visulaize it.

+**You must predict and visualize the CASP13 target protein** `T0990 (PDB: 6N9Y) <http://www.cs.rpi.edu/~zaki/MLIB/assign5/test_6n9y>`_.
+It is already in the ProteinNet format.

 Code
 ~~~~